AnhPhix3405/device-os-lab/README.md

 ## Troubleshooting

-If you encounter issues, refer to the [Troubleshooting Guide](docs/troubleshooting.md) for solutions to common problems.
+For troubleshooting common build errors, refer to the [Troubleshooting Guide](docs/troubleshooting.md).

 ## Contributing